-Warning Explanation CNS 100% Central Nervous System (CNS) Oxygen Toxicity level at 100% limit OTU 300 Recommended daily limit for Oxygen Tolerance Unit/ Oxygen Toxicity Unit (OTU) reached Depth Depth exceeds your depth alarm limit Dive time Dive time exceeds your dive time alarm limit
+Warning Explanation CNS 100% Central Nervous System (CNS) Oxygen Toxicity level at 100% limit OTU 300 Recommended daily limit for Oxygen Tolerance Unit/Oxygen Toxicity Unit (OTU) reached Depth Depth exceeds your depth alarm limit

-Warning Explanation Gas time Gas time is below your gas time alarm limit, or tank pressure is below 35 bar (∼510 psi), in which case gas time is zero.
-Safety stop broken Ceiling of the voluntary safety stop broken by more than 0.6 m (2 ft) Tank pressure Tank pressure is below your tank pressure alarm limit.
+Warning Explanation Dive time Dive time exceeds your dive time alarm limit Diluent high pO 2 Diluent partial pressure of oxygen exceeds safe level (>1.6); no immediate danger unless diluent is used, e.g. diluent flush Diluent low pO 2 Diluent partial pressure of oxygen below safe level (<0.18); no immediate danger unless diluent is used, e.g. diluent flush Gas time Gas time exceeds your gas time alarm limit, or tank pressure is below 35 bar (~510 psi), in which case gas time is zero.
+Safety stop broken Safety stop ceiling broken by more than 0.6 m (2 ft) Tank pressure 300 3.0 SAFETY STOP depth. m 19.8 dive time 20° 15' 50 Tank pressure is below your tank pressure alarm limit.
 There is a built in 50-bar alarm that cannot be changed.
-In addition to it, there is a configurable tank pressure alarm you can set to any value and your dive computer also shows an alarm when that value and 50 bar (725 psi) pressure are reached.
-The tank pressure number is forced onto the display and turns yellow after the value you set and it turns red after 50 bar (725 psi).
+In addition to it there is a configurable tank pressure alarm, you can set to any value and your dive computer also shows an alarm when that value and 50 bar pressures are reached.
+The tank pressure number is forced onto the display and turns yellow after the value you set and red after 50 bars.